-6.2 There is no need to provide detailed background on the local authority's duties under Part IV of the Environment Act 1995 in the introduction to the action plan.
+6.4 There is no need to provide detailed background information on the local authority's duties under Part IV of the Environment Act 1995 in the introduction to the action plan.
 It is enough to simply state that 'this action plan has been developed in recognition of the legal requirement on the local authority to work towards air quality objectives under Part IV of the Environment Act 1995 and associated regulations.'
-The statutory background should already have been adequately covered in review and assessment reports, which can be referenced in the plan.
-The action plan itself should have a more practical focus - detailing measures to improve air quality and quantifying their impact over time.
-An air quality action plan must include the following:
+The statutory background should already have been adequately covered in APRs, which can be referenced in the action plan.